Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Magic Lore Clause** - You may not equip duplicate lores of magic on the party.
 	- For example, if one unit equips fire magic, draco, necros, aow, then other units can't equip those skills.
 - **No Obstacle Clause** - You may not put obstacles (e.g. phantoms) on the battlefield.
+- **Timer Clause**
+	- Make an ally commit suicide at the beginning, then make another commit suicide before there is no incap unit on the battlefield.
+So the longer the player plays, the fewer units he will have on the battlefield.
+	- Another way to implement a timer is to create a very heavy gear using cheats then make the unit commit suicide, and try to finish the stage before the countdown runs out.

 ### Reverse mirror match rules